johnph/simple-transaction/ReadMe.md

     - Transaction.WebApi
     - Gateway.WebApi
     - SimpleBanking.ConsoleApp

-#### Note:
+8. Gateway host and port should be configured correctly in the ConsoleApp
-a.
-Gateway host and port should be configured correctly in the ConsoleApp.
+9. Idenity and Transaction service host and port should be configured correctly in the gateway -> configuration.json

-b.
-Idenity and Transaction service host and port should be configured correctly in the gateway -> configuration.json
+- Sample data to test

 | Account Number | Currency | Username | Password |
 | -------- | -------- | -------- | -------- |